KannonZenetism/zenetism-field-physics/zenetism/MP02-unified-metaphysics-ch4.md

 capable of indivisibility
 and hospitality.

-Unity does not erase the essence.
+Coherence does not erase the essence.
 It completes it through belonging.

 Essences that reach **Theon** do not dissolve.